 OpenID Connect presents three flows for authentication.
-These dictate how the authentication is handled by the OpenID Connect Provider, including what can be sent to client application and how.
+These flows dictate how authentication is handled by the OpenID Connect Provider, including what can be sent to client application and how.

 Authorization Code Flow

 The implicit flow requests tokens without explicit client authentication, instead using the redirect URI to verify the client identity.
-Because of this, long lived tokens are not allowed, nor is this flow suitable for long lived access tokens.
-From the client application's point of view this is the simplest to implement, as it only needs to redirect to the user the location of the OpenID Connect provider.
+Because of this, refresh tokens are not allowed, nor is this flow suitable for long lived access tokens.
+From the client application's point of view, this is the simplest to implement, as there is only one round trip to the OpenID Connect Provider.

-This flow obtains all of its tokens from the Authorization endpoint.
+This flow obtains all tokens from the authorization endpoint.